Caen Ferry Port & Terminal guide

 Taxi fares from the terminal to Caen train station range from 30€ during the day (7am to 7pm) to 40€ in the evening (7pm to 7am).

-There is a shuttle service between Ouistreham and Caen.
+There is a bus service between Ouistreham and Caen.
 This service does not run for evening ferry arrivals or departures.
 The vehicles used for this service are not adapted for disabled travellers.
+Route 61 takes you to Caen City Centre and buses depart about 500 yards from the terminal.
+View timetables and further details on the Twisto website.

-There is an open car park at the passenger terminal for a maximum stay of 72 hours.
-There is no charge for parking here but it is at the owner's risk.
-Cars, caravans and motor homes can park in the car lanes overnight after the last departure of the day if they are booked on the first departure of the morning and there is 24 hour access to toilet facilities.
+Car parking charges at the port are listed below.
+Cars, caravans and motor homes may park in the car lanes overnight after the last departure of the day, if travelling on the first departure in the morning.
+There is 24 hour access to toilet facilities.

 |Ferry Routes||Book from Portsmouth|